 Your review of this manuscript is a vital part of the process of communicating research ideas, accomplishments, and progress in the sciences covered by the AMS journals.
 You are asked to make an evaluation and provide recommendations to ensure the scientific quality of the manuscript, including figures and tables.
 Note that reviewers are not expected to rewrite a paper, and that a clear distinction must be made between errors on the part of the author and differences of opinion between author and reviewer.

-Some questions to bear in mind as you compose your review include:
+Some questions to bear in mind as you compose your review include the following:

 - Does the paper fit within the stated scope of the journal?

 - Does the paper identify a gap in scientific knowledge and add new knowledge to the overall body of scientific understanding, or repeat another study to verify its findings?

 - Is the paper free of errors in logic?

 - Do the conclusions follow from the evidence?

 - Are biases, limitations, and assumptions clearly stated, and uncertainty quantified?